 One is a dying breed while the other is all the rage.
 We’re talking about one of the last naturally aspirated sports cars out there pitted against Audi’s most powerful and fastest SUV to date.
 The folks over at carwow lined up a current-generation R8 in the pre-facelift specification and the RS Q8 to find out which of the two is quicker in a quarter-mile test.

 It’s worth pointing out that while the R8 is the base version and therefore not the hotter Plus trim, it’s been tuned to deliver a healthy 600 horsepower from its glorious 5.2 FSI engine.
 In the other corner, the RS Q8 hasn’t been fiddled with, meaning it utilizes the same twin-turbo 4.0-liter V8 with an identical 600 hp.
 The forced induction obviously helps the SUV deliver more torque, but the high-riding Audi is also considerably heavier than the mid-engined coupe.
+Perhaps that doesn't matter, though, as the Audi RS Q8 is listed as one of the Quickest SUVs in the World.

 While Carwow’s Mat Watson is quite skilled when it comes to drag races, it was a first-time experience for the owner of the blacked-out R8.
 Unsurprisingly, his reaction off the line in the first drag race was not ideal, allowing the RS Q8 to take the lead and never let it go even though the high-performance coupe was catching up towards the end.